Perhaps the first question to ask is, where did this constellation go, and why do we who rely on the tropical zodiac ignore it?

 Now, as for the constellation itself, it is made up of Asklepios-turned-into-Ophiuchus and his snake, Serpens:

 As Asclepius contemplated the body of Glaucus, a snake slithered towards it.
 He killed the snake with his staff; then another snake came along with a[n] herb in its mouth and placed it on the body of the dead snake, which magically returned to life.
 Asclepios took the same herb and laid it on the body of Glaucus, who too was magically resurrected.
 Because of this incident, Ophiuchus is shown in the sky holding a snake, which became the symbol of healing from the fact that snakes shed their skin every year and are thus seemingly reborn.

 Once Asklepios became associated with the snake, he was transformed in the heavens into Ophiuchus, meaning ‘snake-holder’ in Greek.
 The constellation shows a snake, Serpens, with its head and tail divided by Asklepios himself:

 The sun usually passes through Ophiuchus between November 30th and December 17th, but these dates might vary (as it does each time the sun ingresses into any sign.
 Always check your ephemeris to be certain where the planets are, and when they enter a sign, because it varies from year to year).
-Take a look at these blog entries about Asklepios, The Forgotten Healer, and The Great Tropical-Sidereal Debate, and Where Constellations Come From, for more background on this subject.
+Take a look at these blog entries: Asklepios, The Forgotten Healer, The Great Tropical-Sidereal Debate, and Where Constellations Come From, for more background on this subject.

 - Ophiuchus 2012: Transformation signed, sealed, delivered (returningtohouse.wordpress.com)